snowplow/snowplowanalytics.com/_posts/2018-03-29-r102-afontova-gora-released-with-emretlrunner-improvements/index.md

 3. Load the events into Redshift using RDB Loader
 4. Archive the events in S3

+One important difference between two modes is that after staging in "Stream Enrich", `enriched.good` folder becomes the last place where enriched data is stored, therefore you should never manually delete data from there.

 If you are an existing Lambda architecture user, please check out the Upgrading section below for help moving to the new architecture.

 <h2 id="rdb-loader">2.
 RDB Loader R29 compatibility</h2>